brendoncaulkins/Microtope/worker/README.md

 ## To Build

-- first, make `mvn clean package` and recognize the version number
+- first, make `mvn clean package verify` and recognize the version number
 - alter the Dockerfile to use the new version
 - run `sudo docker build . -t microtope/worker:{nextversion}`

+The `verify` in maven is very important!
+It checks for your coverage.

 ## ToDo